 Leeds and Bradford started to become the powerhouse of the wool industry.
 The wool industry began to decline in the more rural areas and the North’s dominance began to take hold.
 Where Manchester was known as Cottonopolis, Leeds was the city built on wool.

 The mills that were being built were the biggest mills the world had ever seen.
-In fact Salts Mills in Leeds was the biggest factory ever built.
-Sir Titus Salts lived up to his name and his mill had 1200 loom chugging away creating 30,000 yards of cloth a day.
+In fact Salts Mills in Shipley, near Bradford was the biggest factory ever built.
+Sir Titus Salts lived up to his name and his mill had 1200 looms chugging away creating 30,000 yards of cloth a day.
 In 1770 a third of Britain’s exports were woven textiles and Leeds alone accounted for a sixth of that.

 The Leeds to Liverpool canal was constructed pretty much only for wool to be able to transport it across the globe.
 Bradford became the centre for trading raw wool.
 And the wool exchange is still one of the most impressive buildings in the England.
 To compound its international standing the area where it is, is called Little Germany.
 Due to the fact of the number of foreign traders who lived and worked in the area.
 For 600 years wool was what Britain was known for.
 These dark satanic mills not only dominated the skyline but also the world market.